OpenDreamKit/OpenDreamKit/WP2/D2.7/status-report.md

   SageMath notebooks (old format incompatible with Jupyter) for everyone to view.
 The server had to be taken down among maintenance and security issues.

 More recently, the Jupyter community has provided the NBViewer service[^5].
 It is a static notebook previewer service that takes as input a URL pointing to a `.ipynb` file, and renders a static version of it.
+The Binder service[^10] further lets the user edit and run a copy of the notebook.
-Importantly, the service does not host notebooks, it only renders them (and temporarily caches the rendered result).
+Importantly, those services do not host notebooks; they only render them (possibly temporarily caching the rendered result).

-Following the success of the Jupyter format, both the GitHub and BitBucket code hosting services have started rendering static versions of Jupyter notebooks without relying on NBViewer.
+Following the success of the Jupyter format, major code hosting services like GitHub, GitLab, or BitBucket have started rendering static versions of Jupyter notebooks without relying on NBViewer.

-The availability of these services has spurred a proliferation of collections of public notebooks hosted on code sharing services such as GitHub, presented to the public through either NBViewer or the service builtin preview.
-However, this practice has the major inconvenience of making it hard to search, classify and rank notebooks.
+The availability of these services has spurred a proliferation of collections of public notebooks hosted on such code sharing services, presented to the public through either NBViewer or the service builtin preview.
+However, this practice has the major inconvenience of making it hard to search, classify, and rank notebooks.

 When we sat down to plan for this deliverable, we wanted to provide a